-It may be necessary to have a more complex pneumatic conveying line, than a system where product is taken only at point A and transported only at point B. When there are multiple destinations and / or pick-up points, the installation of diverter valves in the system is necessary.
+It may be necessary to have a more complex pneumatic conveying line, than a system where product is taken only at point A and transported only at point B. When there are multiple destinations and / or pick-up points, the installation of pneumatic conveying diverter valves is necessary.

 Such valves are equipped with an insert with a hollow part (the pipe).
-The rotation of this plug allows to divert the flow to one direction or another.
+The rotation of this plug within a drum allows to divert the flow to one direction or another.

 Contrary to the rotating plug valves, a system using ball valves to change direction will require the installation of 2 valves, one for each pipe being supplied